 The letter did not suggest that the groups agreed that this was the best system, and even if it had, there would still be no agreement on the details.
 Will aftermarket repair shops have access to the same data as dealerships?
 Will they have it at the same time?
 How much will they need to pay to access it, if at all?

 Some industry experts aren’t optimistic that whatever agreement, or lack of agreement, manufacturers reach with the aftermarket will put repair shops on equal footing with car dealerships.

-“[Car manufacturers] are investing billions into this and they really see this as core intellectual property,” says Gianluca Camplone, a senior partner at McKinsey who coauthored a 2016 report on monetizing car data.
+“[Car manufacturers] are investing billions into this and they really see this as core intellectual property,” says Gianluca Campione, a senior partner at McKinsey who coauthored a 2016 report on monetizing car data.
 “Independent workshops will very likely have a role, but if you look at the types of repair they do today, it’s often simple maintenance, routine inspections.
-Those mechanic shops would know how to fix a steering system, but if that steering system is, for example, a drive-by wire system [an electric steering system controlled by a computer] then they need to access the control module to re-program it. “
+Those mechanic shops would know how to fix a steering system, but if that steering system is, for example, a drive-by-wire system [an electric steering system controlled by a computer] then they need to access the control module to reprogram it. “

 In the future, he says, “We very much believe these [tools and capability to access a vehicle’s proprietary systems] will be protected by manufacturers.”